KarelCemus/play-redis/README.md

 1. Pass it as Some( Int ) into `play.cache.AsyncCache#set` or `play.cache.AsyncCache#setIfNotExists` or `play.cache.AsyncCache#getOrElse`
 1. Do not set it directly (set 0 or None respectively) and leave it up to the plugin to compute it.
 The computation is as follows:
-  1. The configuration `play.redis.expiration` is acquired as the root configuration
+  1. The configuration `play.cache.redis.expiration` is acquired as the root configuration
   2. The key is looked up in this configuration.
   3. If the key was not found, the tail since the last `.` is dropped.
 For example, if the key would be `my.first.key`, after the first attempt the `key` would be dropped and the `my.first` would remain.
   4. With the new shorten key the steps 2 and 3 are repeated while either the key is found or there are no more parts to drop.
   5. If the expiration was neither passed nor found, the default value is used.

-For example, to default expiration for all keys starting with the prefix `my.first`, you have to set the key `play.redis.expiration.my.first`.
+For example, to default expiration for all keys starting with the prefix `my.first`, you have to set the key `play.cache.redis.expiration.my.first`.
 Then the key `my.first.key` will expire in `my.first` in seconds.

 <div align="center">